j1me/VideoGrid/README.md

 ## Key Features

 - Multiple video playback in a responsive grid
+- Smart input that automatically detects YouTube links or search terms
 - Individual controls for each video (play/pause, mute/unmute)
 - Auto-muted playback by default
 - Only one video can have audio playing at a time